January 8, 2024Review Recipe

 Table of Contents

-The best sandwiches are always loaded with fresh, tasty ingredients, and a good Reuben is no exception.
-Enjoy layers of ooey- gooey cheese melted into thick, flavorful corned beef.
-Our Reuben sandwich is grilled until it’s perfectly brown and crispy on the outside while staying juicy on the inside.
-One bite, and you’ll feel like you’re at the Katz Deli counter!
+The best sandwiches are always loaded with fresh, tasty ingredients, and a good Reuben sandwich is no exception.
+Enjoy layers of ooey-gooey cheese melted onto thick, flavorful corned beef, grilled until it’s perfectly brown and crispy on the outside while staying juicy on the inside.

 - ½ cup of mayonnaise